kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - **Request Rate Performance(on a single partition):**
     - 3500 `PUT/POST/DELETE` combined requests per second
     - 5500 `GET` requests per second
     - Amazon *automatically* uses multiple partitions if the no. of requests exceed the above limits to avoid seeing `HTTP 500` error codes.
-You can also do pre-partitioning of data (work with AWS Support)
+You can also do pre-partitioning of data (work with AWS Support).
+Use partitioning strategy for getting best performance while uploading several files to S3
   - **Parallalization:**
      - Parallal uploads
      - Multiplart uploads (consider this when oject size exceeds 100MB)